andrewpokora/PersonalFinanceTracker/README.md

 - Change Log

 ## Change Log

+#v.1.3
+- bugfixes
+- the layouts have been redesigned to work on iPad (at least in landscape orientation)
+- The interface has become a bit simpler.
+- Several reports that were not working correctly have been removed.
+For example, the budget forecast.
+I know why it was not working correctly.
+However, I do not use this report, and it was easier for me to remove it than to fix it.

+#v.1.2
-- new function of splitting transactions added.
+- a new function of splitting transactions added.
 For example, if you have a check from a supermarket with different many items with different categories (groceries, cosmetics, books etc), you can create one transaction for this check, but divide all expenses between different categories.
 - Reports layout changed
 - added new report "Expenses by main categories only"
 - added new report "Expenses by the payee"